 Facebook login scam

-I don’t understand how someone will be able to login twice on Facebook when he or she is already signin.
-You get a message on Facebook that you should login to your Facebook account, or sometimes tell you to click a link to access a certain app or confirm a request — once you do that, the scammers will be able to gain access to your Facebook account, and continue scamming other people. but you can avoid this by simply not clicking on any link that you don’t find trustworthy.
+I don’t understand how someone will be able to log in twice on Facebook when he or she is already signed in.
+You get a message on Facebook that you should log in to your Facebook account, click a link to access a certain app, or confirm a request.
+Once you do that, the scammers will be able to gain access to your Facebook account and continue scamming other people. but you can avoid this by simply not clicking on any link that you don’t find trustworthy.

-To avoid the spread of spam using your account you’ll have to be conscious about the people you’ve talk to on Facebook, and even your friends may have fall victim to these hackers you may not know yet.
-But always open your eyes to know what’s what.
+To avoid the spread of spam using your account you’ll have to be conscious about the people you’ve talked to on Facebook, and even your friends may have fall victim to these hackers you may not know yet.

-Paying to get a job is not a job, it’s a scam and whenever, where ever and even on Facebook someone from somewhere tells you to pay a certain amount to get the job — and when you do, you could get back the money you spent — please seriously avoid it, it’s not a job but a scam.
+Paying to get a job is not a job, it’s a scam.
+Whenever anyone tells you to pay a certain amount to get the job — and when you do, you could get back the money you spent — please seriously avoid it, it’s not a job but a scam.

-Facebook might hold lots of memories but you have to be careful, all scammers want is just to take your money — they don’t care if you’ve work your time out.
-So, if they want to surprise you shock them.
-First thing first — once you get the notice, report, and block the account, if per say that is your friend account let them know that their account has been compromise.
+Facebook might hold lots of memories but you have to be careful, all scammers want is just to take your money.
+They don’t care if you’ve worked your life out.
+So, if they want to surprise you, shock them instead.
+First thing first, once you get the notice, report, and block the account.
+If it is your friend’s account let them know that their account has been compromised.

-And for people that easily fall in love online, know what’s what, research the person and know every details.
-The information the person gave must be first hand, and search them on different social media platform.
+And for people that easily fall in love online, know what’s love, and know every detail and connect the dots.
+The information the person gave must be first-hand and searched on different social media platforms.

-First rule; if the person ask to move the conversation to another platform like the odd looking once where account don’t easily get blocked — please run and block, except of course you know the person.
+The first rule; if the person asks to move the conversation to another platform like where the account doesn’t easily get blocked — please run and block, except of course you know the person.
 They usually give an excuse for you to send them money please don’t fall for it, it’s a scam.